mtint/autonity-docs/source/ion/index.rst

 Ion_ is a platform agnostic interoperability framework.
 It allows state and value to be transferred between disparate blockchains without the need for an intermediary token or a trusted intermediary.

-The Ion project currently has validation contracts for
+The Ion project currently has validation contracts for:

 - Clique (Ethereum)
 - IBFT (Ethereum)